mall0r/Twinverse/README.md

 1.  **Create a Game and Profile:** You can create a game and profile using the GUI first, or manually create the necessary `.json` files.
 2.  **Launch a Game:**
     ```bash
-    ./protoncoop.py <game_name> --profile <profile_name>
+    ./multiscope.py <game_name> --profile <profile_name>
     ```
     (Replace `<game_name>` with the name of the game and `<profile_name>` with the name of the profile).

 ### Configuration File Structure

-Proton-Coop uses a game-centric configuration structure.
-Each game has its own directory in `~/.config/proton-coop/games/`, which contains a `game.json` file and a `profiles` subdirectory.
+MultiScope uses a game-centric configuration structure.
+Each game has its own directory in `~/.config/multi-scope/games/`, which contains a `game.json` file and a `profiles` subdirectory.

 #### `game.json`